devdazed/boxcar-api/README.md

+## NO LONGER MAINTAINE
+This repo is no longer maintained, please check out https://github.com/toddself/boxcar

 ## BoxCar API
 This is a node.js non-blocking API consumer for the BoxCar push notification service.
 BoxCar Api is an EventEmitter that emits 'response' on completion.
 You can push notifications as yourself (a user) or as a provider.